 One of the main features of the app is that pictures and messages are usually only available for a short period of time before they become inaccessible to those who received them.
 To put it simply, once a recipient has opened and read the message, it soon becomes unavailable.

-As well as sending messages to one another, users can post to their Snapchat story.
+As well as sending messages to one another, users can post to their Snapchat stories.
 This means anyone that they have added as a friend can see what they have posted and reply to it.
 Most of the time, people post selfies or pictures of where they are.

 What Is Instagram?

-Instagram is a free photo and video sharing app.
+Instagram is a free photo and video-sharing app.
 Users can upload photos or videos in order to share them with their followers or if they have privacy settings enabled, a select group of their friends.